04092000f/ArtifyLens/README.md

 # ArtifyLens

-ArtifyLens is a project that has implementesome parts of a selfie app.
+ArtifyLens is a project that has implemented some parts of a selfie app.
 Mainly three features have been implemented:

 ## Feature 1: Instagram Filters